Our 2021 Virginia State of Reform Health Policy Conference Detailed Agenda is a list of over 60 speakers and experts from across the spectrum of care.

 The relationship between the plan which pays for care and the provider which delivers it remains the single most important relationship in all of health care.
 So, how has the pandemic changed the nature of that relationship?
 This panel will highlight the conversations taking place and the outcomes as a result of the last 12 months.

-Ashley Edwards: Chief Innovation Officer, Virginia Center for Health Innovation
+Ashley Edwards: Vice President & Chief Strategy Officer, Virginia Center for Health Innovation

 Sandy Chung, MD: Chief Executive Officer, Trusted Doctors

 Brian Masterson, MD: Senior Behavioral Health Medical Director, United Healthcare